ambertan77/ip/docs/README.md

 Format: `deadline DESCRIPTION /by DD-MM-YYYY HH:MM`
 + The date and time must be in the format specified above.
++ The time should be in the 24-hour clock format.

 Examples:
 + `deadline assignment 1 /by 21-02-2025 23:59`